djaus2/CC2650SensorTag-CE/README.md

 Wiki now includes a HowTo Log and Ho\wTo Read SensorTag values with the  app.

-Bug Fix:
+Bug Fix 2:
 ==============================
 Can now run reliably on on RPI3.
 See my blog (coming)

-BUG FIX: Now reads all sensors.
+Bug Fix 1: Now reads all sensors.
 ===============================
 See the Wiki.